makersacademy/airport_challenge/README.md

 > As an air traffic controller
 > To ensure safety
 > I want to prevent landing when the airport is full

+I came to this User Story last - this was because i felt that there was need to do a few additional steps (I was also really enjoying this challenge and put more effort into personal quality of life changes such as plane names etc.)

+To complete this challenge, I gave names to planes (3 A-Z + 2 1-9).
+Further, I set up facility to store the plane names in the airport of any plane that landed.
+This allowed me to count the number of planes in the airport, ensuring that there wasn't 'duplication' - i.e., you cannot land twice

+## User Story 6

+>As the system designer
+> So that the software can be used for many different airports
+> I would like a default airport capacity that can be overridden as appropriate

+This was a very simple implementation - I added a new argument to the Class for when it is created, and set the default to be 20, with scope to be overwridden